NickBot-dev/configure-ad/README.md

 </p>
 <p>
-Joining Client-1 Virtual machine to the Domain, login to the Client-1 Virtual Machine as the original local administrator and join it to the domain... (computer will restart).
-Login to the Domain Controller Virtual Machine and verify that Client-1 Virtual machine shows up in Active Directory Users and Computers.
+Joining Client-1 Virtual machine to the Domain.
+Login to the Client-1 virtual machine as the original local administrator and join it to the domain... (computer will restart).
+Login to the Domain Controller virtual machine and verify that Client-1 virtual machine shows up in Active Directory Users and Computers.
 Create a new Orgizational Unit (OU) named “_CLIENTS” and drag Client-1 into the newly created Orgizational Unit.
 </p>
 <br />